 Lofts are usually cheaper and easier to insulate than roofs.
 But if your loft has been converted into living space, you'll have to insulate the roof itself.

 One reason some people don’t insulate their loft is because they want to use it for storage.
 The required 270mm of insulation material over the joists would make it impossible to lay boards on top.

 But there is a way around this:

 Either way, make sure you don’t squash the mineral wool when you fit the boards on top.
 If you do, this will reduce its insulation properties.

 If you’re selling a property in England or Wales, you must get an EPC.
 You’ll also need one if you’re a landlord marketing a property for rent.
-Like buyers, prospective tenants can ask to view it before they sign a rental contract.
+Like buyers, prospective tenants can ask to see it before they sign a rental contract.

-If you do have loft insulation but it’s deemed to be old, inadequate or inefficient, the EPC may also recommend necessary improvements.
+If you do have loft insulation but it’s deemed to be old, inadequate or inefficient, the EPC may also recommend improvements.

 *To arrive at the average prices above, RICS uses cost data from its Building Cost Information Service (BCIS) database, where costs are collated from a variety of sources and analysed.

-Material costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
+Materials costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
 Labour rates are based on the current Building and Allied Trades Joint Industrial Council wage agreement.
 Data copyright RICS 2021, reproduced with permission.
 Data is current as of October 2021.